Full disclosure, this isn’t so much an informative blog as an advertisement. Not just for me as an Instructor, but for my colleagues too.

-This is a real big scale scenario, hopefully the kind of thing that you will never have to experience and completely outside the realms of teaching someone on a one day course.
-But the bones of executing this rescue lies in mastery of the simpler methods listed above.
+This is a really big scale scenario, hopefully, the kind of thing that you will never have to experience and completely outside the realms of teaching someone on a one day course.
+But the bones of executing this rescue lies in the mastery of the simpler methods listed above.

-Not the kind of solution you figure out and execute safely if you’ve not been trained and practiced for it.
+Not the kind of solution you figure out and execute safely if you’ve not been trained and practised for it.

 But problems do occur and small issues can become big issues quite quickly if we don’t know what we’re doing.